 The main task in this phase is to scope the assessment, determine the assessment timeline, and select resources.
 On the latter, this assessment will use sub-contracted consultants approved and managed by the Network (and selected by you, the organization).
 Consultants may come from our Consultant Referral Network and will be highly skilled in the Baldrige framework.
-The assessment may also use a complementary team of volunteer sector experts, facilitated by the consultant.
+The assessment may also use a complementary team of volunteer sector experts facilitated by the consultant.

-This phase consists of a half-day facilitated session that includes some education on Baldrige and working session to complete the Baldrige Organizational Profile.
+This phase consists of a half-day facilitated session that includes some education on Baldrige and a working session to complete the Baldrige Organizational Profile.
 The session is facilitated by a consultant and is designed to have senior leaders and other key resources participate.
 The output of this session will be used to set the context of the assessment, but the dialogue will be useful in building consensus and understanding across leadership.
 After the half-day session, the organization is asked to compile their organization results, and senior leaders will complete an abbreviated Baldrige Express survey (see above).
-Phase 1 will take about a month total.
+This phase will take about a month in total.